medullan/jenkins-docker-vagrant-ansible/README.md

 ## How to use

 ### Step 1: Configure

+#### 1.1: Check/Edit Plugin/Jobs to be Installed
-- To edit the list of plugins to install and jobs to create when provisioning, look for the following file `provisioners/ansible/host_vars/127.0.0.1`
+To edit the list of plugins to install and jobs to create when provisioning, look for the following file `provisioners/ansible/host_vars/127.0.0.1`

-- If the jobs list is edited then a corresponding xml file, with the same name as the file, should be placed in the following directory:
+If the jobs list is edited then a corresponding xml file, with the same name as the file, should be placed in the following directory:
 `provisioners/ansible/files/jenkins/jobs`

+#### 1.2: Check/Update Waiting time for jenkins restarts
-- To override the time it waits (seconds) for jenkins to start please edit the `Vagrantfile`
+To override the time it waits (in seconds) for Jenkins to start please edit the `Vagrantfile`
 ```yaml
 # override/set ansible vars here
 ansible.extra_vars = {
   startup_delay_s: 50
 }
 ```
-- Set Git Credentials
+#### 1.3: Set Git Credentials

 Update the git name and email to the credentials specific to your Jenkins setup
+##### Settings:

+- `git_email`: This is the email of the Jenkins git user, will be used when the ci makes commits to git repositories
+- `git_name`: This is the full name of the Jenkins git user, will be used when the ci makes commits to git repositories

 eg.
 ```yaml